shrutiiyengar1987/AutoCompleteSearch/README.md

  -Autocomplete Library of Jquery <br />

 # Application Description
-User can enter the first few charachters of restaurants in bangalore or search area wise like Jayanagar ,JP Nagar to get Auto results
+User can enter the first few charachters of restaurants in bangalore or search area wise like Jayanagar ,JP Nagar to get full name of restaurants as result